 The Conservatory will take into consideration a donor's wishes regarding the talents, qualifications, and interests of recipients.
 As named scholarships are awarded on a merit basis, it cannot be guaranteed that the most deserving students will have those qualifications.
 What can be guaranteed in each recipient are outstanding, demonstrated personal and artistic qualities that make that student a highly qualified recipient.

-Call Ruth Meints, Executive Director, at (402) 932-4978.
-Ruth will answer any questions you may have and set up a meeting with a Conservatory board member and/or Named Scholarship donor for further discussion.
+Call our Development Director, Mark Kresl, at (402) 932-4978.
+Mark will answer any questions you may have and set up a meeting with a Conservatory board member and/or Named Scholarship donor for further discussion.